10up/curator/README.md

 If you've ever needed to create a query that pulls in multiple post types, posts and post formats but still allow for the control of the order of those items, you'll find WordPress falls a bit short.

-Curator let's you specify which post types should be curate-able and then provides an interface for ordering those.
+Curator let's you specify which post types should be curated and then provides an interface for ordering those.

-## Usage
+## Requirements

 For this plugin to be effective it should be paired with the [Simple Page Ordering](https://wordpress.org/plugins/simple-page-ordering/) plugin.
 This will create an easy to use ordering/sorting system for your curated items.

 ## Configuration

-Specify which post types should be curate-able using the filter ```cur_set_post_types```.
+Specify which post types should be curated using the filter ```cur_set_post_types```.

 For example, in your theme or plugin you can add the following filter: